mattwar/Linq2Span/README.md

 It also accumulates your LINQ operations as you call them, just like how LINQ works with `IEnumerable<T>` and `IQueryable<T>`.
-When you call an operator like `Count` or `ToList` or iterate the results using `ForEach`, the operations are executed on the span to determine the results.
+When you call an operator like `Count` or `ToList` or iterate the results using `foreach`, the operations are executed on the span to determine the results.
 It also uses additional type arguments beyond the `T` that `IEnumerable<T>` uses, which allows it to build up a query execution plan that does minimal allocations.